- Will you visit my school, bookgroup, writing class, bookshop, festival or knitting group?

 If you live locally (and that means in Cornwall, so probably doesn’t apply to many people who are reading this!) then I’m happy to come to your school for a half day’s event.

 If you live anywhere other than Cornwall, I can visit your school for a whole day, or even more than one day.
-Because it takes so long to get pretty much anywhere from where I live, it’s not really possible for me to do less than a day’s visit.
+Because it takes so long to get pretty much anywhere from where I live, it’s not possible for me to do less than a day’s visit.

 - What kind of things will you do when you come to us?